How to get the longest possible range from your electric car

-With an increasing number of electric cars able to travel 300+ miles on a single charge, so-called ‘range anxiety’ is becoming a thing of the past, but it makes sense to understand how to preserve – or even boost – the distance your car can travel before its battery runs flat.
-It’s like ‘hypermiling’ in a petrol or diesel car to squeeze every mile out of a tank of fuel.
+That said, with an increasing number of electric cars able to travel 300+ miles on a single charge, so-called ‘range anxiety’ is quickly becoming a thing of the past.
+Yet it makes sense to preserve – or even extend – the distance your car can travel before its battery runs flat.
+It helps both the environment and your bank balance.

-We’re assuming you own an electric car, so suggesting you upgrade from a vehicle with 100 miles of range to one with 300 miles wouldn’t be helpful.
-That’s why we have created a list of ways you can get the maximum range from your electric car without spending an extra penny.
+Clearly, suggesting that you upgrade from a used electric vehicle with 100 miles of range to a new one capable of 300 miles isn’t especially helpful.
+That’s why we have created a list of ways you can get the maximum range from your electric car without having to spend any more money.

-Our list is presented in no particular order, but if you use any or all of the following tips, you will boost the range of your electric car.
-And save yourself money into the bargain.
+Our list is presented in no particular order.
+However, if you use any or all of the following tips, we promise you will boost the range of your electric car.

 Check your speed